viditpawar0/sb-backend-dev-stack/README.md

 Check the `.env` file for customizable configs and their defaults.

-Customize configs by editing environment variables.
+Customize configs by setting environment variables.

 While the project is running, you can access the api gateway on port `8080` by default.